ShayCohenn/QR-App/readme.md

 # QR Code Reader/Generator Application

 This is a simple PyQt5 and OpenCV application for generating and reading QR codes.
-It allows users to load an image, generate a QR code from text, and read QR codes from images.
+It allows users to load an image, generate a QR code from text, read QR codes from images and scan for QR codes using a camera.

 ## Features